drogatkin/rust_utilities/doc/rustbee/README.md

 The name is a name of some variable.
 Since a substituted value has to be interpolated as well, the process is recursive.
 It doesn't do check for looping, and you need to verify if it happens.

+### name or value?
+Rustbee resolves this ambiguity in the following manner.
+First it considers the value as a name and is looking for it.
+If the variable with such name wasn't found, then the value is considered as a literal value.
+String interpolation is applied at the end of any variant.